 >1000 Mt CO2

 Teesside’s location offers access to storage sites in the southern North Sea with more than a gigaton of CO2 storage capacity.

 Teesside industries account for 5.6% of industrial emissions in the UK and the site is home to 5 of the UK’s top 25 CO2 emitters.

 The project could create up to 5,500 direct jobs during construction.

-The project is being developed to store up to 6Mt of CO2 each year – the equivalent to the annual energy use of over 2 million homes.
+The project is being developed to capture up to 10Mt of CO2 each year – the equivalent to the annual energy use of over 3 million homes.

 In the IEA Sustainable Development Scenario, CCUS accounts for 12% of the cumulative emissions reductions needed globally by 2050.